robfatland/pythonbytes/projects/art/README.md

 Let's take a moment to start the Mondrian painting shown at the top of this page.
 Our background might be beige or something (it is at cswonders) so let's begin by drawing a large white rectangle.
 This will be our painting canvas.
+I also put a red rectangle on top of that...

 ```